 Is your business relatively simple, or is your business a complex set of business processes supporting a diverse line of products?
 Be sure to get an independent view of your organization’s complexity when planning your ERP implementation.
 In other words, seek input from someone besides the person selling you the software.

 Many complex businesses need a full ERP software solution that addresses all of their functional areas (human resources, supply chain management, etc.).
 Less complex companies may be looking for a point solution to address one specific area, like customer relationship management.
+Standalone CRM software or human capital management software can be integrated with a company’s main ERP system to extend the functionality.

 2. Focus on people and processes.